DiscreteTom/HyperStudio/README.md

 ### Quick Start

+First, connect your AR glasses to your PC, and make sure the project mode is extended.

+Then, download the latest release from [here](https://github.com/DiscreteTom/HyperStudio/releases).
 Run `launch.bat`.
 It will ask you for administrator privilege.

 > **Note**: Press `Enter` to toggle full screen mode.
 Hold `Tab` to show the help message.